mspnp/container-apps-fabrikam-dronedelivery/README.md

 ### Steps

-1. Get public IP of Application Gateway.
+1. Get the Ingestion FQDN

     > :book: The app team conducts a final acceptance test to ensure that traffic is flowing end-to-end as expected.
-To do so, an HTTP request is submitted against the Azure Application Gateway endpoint.
+To do so, an HTTP request is submitted against the ingestion external ingress.

    ```bash
    INGESTION_FQDN=$(az deployment group show -g rg-shipping-dronedelivery -n main --query properties.outputs.ingestionFqdn.value -o tsv)